aw7855689/btcbamjs-wallet/README.md

-# SbercoinJS Wallet
+# BtcbamJS Wallet

-This is a client-side wallet library that can generate private keys from a mnemonic, or import private keys from other Sbercoin.com wallets.
+This is a client-side wallet library that can generate private keys from a mnemonic, or import private keys from other Bitcoinbam wallets.

-It can sign transactions locally, and submit the raw transaction data to a remote Sbercoin.com node.
-The blockchain data is provided by the Insight API (which powers https://explorer.sbercoin.com/), rather than the raw sbercoind RPC calls.
+It can sign transactions locally, and submit the raw transaction data to a remote Bitcoinbam node.
+The blockchain data is provided by the Insight API (which powers https://explorer.btcbam.com/), rather than the raw btcbamd RPC calls.

-This library makes it possible to run DApp without the users having to run a full sbercoind node.
+This library makes it possible to run DApp without the users having to run a full btcbamd node.

-> This library is extracted from the official [Sbercoin.com web wallet](https://github.com/SbercoinCom/sbercoin-web-wallet).
+> This library is extracted from the official [Bitcoinbam web wallet](https://github.com/aw7855689/btcbam-web-wallet).

 ## Install

 ```
-yarn add sbercoinjs-wallet
+yarn add bamswapjs-wallet
 ```

 ## Running Tests

-The sbercoinjs-wallet depends on a number of external services.
+The bamswapjs-wallet depends on a number of external services.
 To run the unit tests, you'll need to start the services using [docker-compose](https://docs.docker.com/compose/install/).

 ```
 npm run start-services